 To create a snapshot image, you must first create a snapshot group and the associated snapshot repository volume.
-You can either use an existing repository volume or create a repository volume by performing these actions:

-- Identifying the volume group or disk pool in which you want to place the repository volume - The capacity for the repository volume
+You can either use an existing repository volume or create a repository volume by identifying the volume group or disk pool in which you want to place the repository volume, and specifying its capacity.